Priyanka-Devashetti/AgeVerifier/README.md

 ## Test Cases

+### Assumption

 ### UI Test Cases
+#### Assumption and Clarification
+- Throws Server error(500) when negative age value is entered (Ideal expectation would be to have validation logic).
+Please clarify if the code is to be modified to handle this validation before making the API service call  <br>
+- Returns PerformException when non numeric values entered (Ideal expectation would be to have validation logic).
+Please clarify if the code is to be modified to handle this validation before making the API service call  <br>

 | Test case ID | Description                                                                                                                                                                                                                                                                                                                                                                      | Test case Type    |
 | ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ |
 | UITC001      | Scenario Outline:Verify the user aged above 18 is allowed to drink<br>Given:Emulator launched successfully<br>When entered "<Age>" is above 18 and Clicked on the button<br>Then user should see message syaing "you are allowed to Drink"<br>\*Examples\*<br>\*Age\*<br>\*28,35 etc\*                                                                                           | Positive       |